tobega/tailspin-v0/TailspinReference.md

 If no provided modules are needed for a module that is included from a file, the word `stand-alone` is written instead of a module provision.

-Note that when providing a modified version of a module, if you need access to the original, simply provide it renamed, e.g.:
+Note that when providing a shadowed version of a module, if you need access to the original, simply provide it renamed, e.g.:
 ```
 use shadowed core-system/
   with